-Continuing Education
+Lifelong Education

 East Georgia College is dedicated to serving the entire community through its educational programs.
-The Continuing Education Department offers a broad range of both credit and non-credit courses in the form of workshops, conferences, seminars, in-service training, lectures, discussion groups, and other specialized endeavors.
+The Lifelong Education Department offers a broad range of both credit and non-credit courses in the form of workshops, conferences, seminars, in-service training, lectures, discussion groups, and other specialized endeavors.
 Participation in continuing education courses is open to anyone.
 Continuing Education Units (CEU's) are awarded to persons who successfully complete specific types of courses.
-The Continuing Education Office also provides contract training upon request from business and/or community agencies.
-Activities of the Office of Continuing Education are designed to appeal to the professional, cultural, and recreational interests of the citizens of the community.
-The Office of Continuing Education invites suggestions for programs from individuals, business and industrial firms, public officials, and other organizations.
-Anyone interested in continuing education programs should contact the Director of Continuing Education or the Office of Public Information at the College.
+The Lifelong Education Office also provides contract training upon request from business and/or community agencies.
+Activities of the Office of Lifelong Education are designed to appeal to the professional, cultural, and recreational interests of the citizens of the community.
+The Office of Lifelong Education invites suggestions for programs from individuals, business and industrial firms, public officials, and other organizations.
+Anyone interested in continuing education programs should contact the Director of Lifelong Education at the College.